 On this site you can find links to:

-- Circle Solutions Training, including flyers and booking forms for forthcoming courses
+- ASPIRE Training, including flyers and booking forms for forthcoming courses

 - some research reports and articles on the effectiveness of the pedagogy: